 "Employers have realized that there is tremendous value in having a workforce that is fluid, a workforce that can be dynamically adjusted to meet their hiring needs on an ongoing basis," added Jason Leverant, chief operating officer of national staffing franchise AtWork Group.
 "The flexibility [of using a staffing agency] became the primary driver in the push to bring on a workforce that can adapt with the ebb and flow of a client's business demands."

 Reduced risk.
 There are a lot of legal responsibilities involved with being an employer, like covering certain taxes, providing insurance coverage and following labor laws.
 From a financial and operational standpoint, hiring employees also comes with financial risks, especially if someone has to be fired or unexpectedly leaves.
 When you use a staffing firm, the company assumes many of these liabilities for you.

 How does it work?

 In a blog post on Snagajob, author Amy White outlined the major types of jobs that staffing agencies help companies fill: temporary (an assignment with a set start and end date), temp-to-hire (an assignment that's initially temporary, but is used to help an employer determine the temp worker's long-term fit with the company) and direct hire (a permanent position in which the staffing agency acts solely as a recruiter).

 White also explained the process of how staffing companies fill positions.
 If the agency doesn't have an existing employee who is a good fit for an open role, it will typically advertise the position on job boards and other places job seekers would likely look.
-From there, it will accept applications and conduct interviews and background checks, just as any other employer would.
+From there, it will accept applications and conduct interviews and a background check if required, just as any other employer would.
 Finally, once the right candidate is found, that person will be hired as an employee of the agency (except in the case of direct-hire positions).
 The worker's paycheck and benefits, if offered, will be issued from the staffing agency, but the length of employment is determined by the client, White said.